mattjohnsonpint/SimpleImpersonation/README.md

   - Read more [here](http://stackoverflow.com/q/18198291/634824)

 - If impersonation fails, it will throw a custom `ImpersonationException`, which has the following properties:
-  - `ErrorCode` : The Win32 error code returned from the `LogonUser` function.
-  - `Message` : The string message describing the error, as given by the Windows `FormatMessage` function.
+  - `Message` : The string message describing the error.
+  - `NativeErrorCode` : The native Windows error code, as described [here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681381.aspx).
+  - `ErrorCode` : The `HResult` of the error.
-  - `InnerException` : A `Win32Exception` based on the error code, used to derive the message.
+  - `InnerException` : A `Win32Exception` used to derive the other properties.

   *Note that it derives from `ApplicationException` for better compatibility with previous versions of this library.*

 See the [MSDN documentation](http://msdn.microsoft.com/library/windows/desktop/aa378184.aspx) for additional logon types.